second-state/buidl/demo/uniswap/README.md

 At this point we have a Factory contract and an Exchange template contract deployed.
 We now need these two contracts to be linked.
 To link these contracts we simply press the "Perform Linking" button.

 ## Step 4 - ERC20 Token
 You can use an existing ERC20 token contract if you have one.
+If you already have your ERC20 token's ABI and address (as well as ownership of some of those tokens) you can skip this step, and move on to create an exchange (in step 5).

 If you would like to create a new ERC20 token for demonstration purposes you can cut and past the [demonstrate_erc20_creation.html](https://raw.githubusercontent.com/second-state/buidl/master/demo/uniswap/demonstrate_erc20_creation.html) and [demonstrate_erc20_creation.js](https://raw.githubusercontent.com/second-state/buidl/master/demo/uniswap/demonstrate_erc20_creation.js) files into the BUIDL IDE and deploy by pressing the `Create new ERC20 token` button.

 * Please note, [the token used here](https://github.com/second-state/buidl/blob/master/demo/uniswap/example_erc20_source_code_file.md) is not intended for production but for demonstration purposes only.